OffchainLabs/nitro/docs/decisions/0001-avoid-primitive-constraint-types.md

 // Val returns the value of the Pos64. func (p Pos64) Val() uint64 {
-	// The zero value of Pos64 is 1.
-	if p.uint64 == 0 {
+	// Handle invalid zero value by returning 1 as a safe default. if p.uint64 == 0 {
 		return 1
 	}